How to become a polyglot

 - Know when it's time to start the next language.
 Once you reach intermediate or higher in one language, if your ultimate goal is to speak several languages.
 You need to know when it's time to move on (while making sure you will be able to maintain that language).
 This is a tough decision to make because you will have to learn to…

-I’ve got several other tips for how to become a polyglot, and on how not to confuse languages.
-But they deserve a post in themselves, so I’ll be coming back to this topic later .
+I've got several other tips for how to become a polyglot, and on how not to confuse languages or forget them across the blog.
 If you have any of your own suggestions on how to become multilingual, do share them!
 I hope you liked my multilingual video!
-Don’t forget to share this post with your friends on facebook, twitter or stumbleupon if you found it interesting, and to drop me a comment to let me know you are out there!!